topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ```
 This would create a new text label displaying "Text".

 Similar to a label, there's an object called a Section.
 It is essentially the same thing - even in code they're considered the same.
-The only difference is the size and position
+The only difference is the size and position.

 ![](https://cdn.discordapp.com/attachments/892261816141496351/900504087357964348/unknown.png)

-*What about something that can do something cool?*
+**What about something you can click?**

 Here's a button.
 They have a single event called `OnClick` that gets fired, you guess it, on a click.
 ```lua